mongodb/specifications/source/unified-test-format/unified-test-format.rst

       This is to permit testing conditions where invalid KMS credentials are provided.

+      See the `Client-Side Encryption test README
+      <../client-side-encryption/tests/README.rst/credentials>`__ for
+      instructions to obtain test credentials.

 .. _entity_database:

 - ``database``: Optional object.
 Defines a Database object.